lepinekong/mymementos/csharp/wpf.user.control.md

 ### Case 1: User Control in same folder as MainWindow

-Create new component in same folder as MainWindow: Right-Click Csharp project and select
+Create new component in same folder as MainWindow, Right-Click Csharp project and select:
 >Add -> New item...

 >Visual C# -> User Control (WPF)